-When I first started learning to code, I found it difficult to navigate through the terminology, jargon, and acronyms that seems to accompany every technology I played with.
-And it can get even harder when things sound very similar, or operate in a similar ecosystem.
+When I first started learning to code, I found it difficult to navigate through the terminology, jargon, and acronyms that seem to accompany every technology I played with.

-In this article, we will demystify that question, and leave you with a better understanding of what both of these technologies are, as well as the benefits of using both of them.
-Let’s dive in!
+In this article I’m going to demystify that question, and leave you with a better understanding of what both of these technologies are, as well as the benefits of using them.

 It has also exploded in popularity in the past couple of years.
-It has been used to develop front-end frameworks to help developers create complex web applications, to develop native applications and it has even started to be used server-side, thanks to projects such as Node.js.
+It has been used to develop frontend frameworks to help developers create complex web applications, to develop native applications and it has even started to be used on the backend, thanks to technology such as Node.js, which makes it a full-stack language.

 Wow, there was quite a bit of jargon in that definition.
 Let’s take a minute to define some of it.